Content Note: Emotional Abuse, Co-dependency, Financial Abuse, Divorce

 “I mean, they call it Stockholm Syndrome and post traumatic stress disorder.
 And, you know, I had no free will.
 I had virtually no free will until I was separated from them for about two weeks.”– Patty Hearst

 And so it is, whilst survivors are in the relationship they cannot see what is happening to them.
 Being labelled “co-dependent” is unhelpful.
-And judgemental.
+And judgmental.
 One of the questions survivors are asked time and time again is “Why didn’t you leave?”.
 If the question is being asked then the door for education has been opened widely.

 It’s an intriguing lesson.

 Stockholm Syndrome is the term describing the emotional trauma bonding of the victim with their abuser in order to survive their ordeal of living as if a hostage under threat.

 The phrase was reported to have been coined by criminologist and psychiatrist Nils Bejerot.
 In the 1970s, psychiatrist Dr Frank Ochberg defined the syndrome for the FBI and Scotland Yard.